ch33kyf3ll0w/Ora-Pwn/README.md

 # Ora-Pwn
 An Oracle attack tool written in PowerShell and using the .NET OracleClient Namespace.
-Can be used to bruteforce SIDs, user credentials, and to execute queries.
+Can be used to bruteforce SIDs, user credentials, to execute queries, and inject a UNC path for triggering an NTLM authentication attempt against a provided host.

 v1.1 - Now supports Muli-threading!